 You’ll need excellent communication skills, both spoken and written.
 You’ll be interacting with clients and briefing lawyers, and you’ll need to communicate information clearly.
 Negotiation and problem-solving skills are also essential.
 Problems will arise; whether it’s due to a clash of interests or legislative ambiguity, you’ve got to solve it.

 Organisation and time management

 Probably the more important is exceptional organisational and time management skills.
-It is likely you will be receiving work and requests from multiple people at once, as well has having your own responsibilities.
-The ability to work under pressure and to meet deadlines is essential, because people will be relying upon you for information and at times for judgements.
-A good paralegal is also able to follow instructions to a tee, because if something is not done, or not done well enough, the lawyers you are working with can’t do their work either and everyone gets behind.
+It is likely you will be receiving work and requests from multiple people at once, as well as having your own responsibilities.
+The ability to work under pressure and to meet deadlines is essential because people will be relying upon you for information and at times for judgements.
+A good paralegal is also able to follow instructions to a tee because if something is not done, or not done well enough, the lawyers you are working with can’t do their work either and everyone gets behind.